-- II-B-1 Targeted Planning - Air Quality Planning/Conformity Analysis - Alternative Fuels/Vehicles - Hazard Mitigation and Disaster Planning - Congestion Management Strategies - Freight Movement/Mobility Planning - In accordance with the planning rules associated with the FAST Act (23 CFR 450.306.b) MPO staff will assist the City of Greenville to solicit, select and assist a consultant in development of a Hazard Mitigation Study for the City of Greenville.
-This study/plan will focus on mitigating flood damage and repetitive loss within the City of Greenville due to flood events.
-In addition this effort will study and strategize how to improve the resiliency and reliability of the transportation system and how to reduce/mitigate stormwater impacts on imperious surfaces of the transportation network.
-Strategies and objectives identified as a part of this study will be included as a part of the 2045 Metropolitan Transportation Plan to address stormwater hazard mitigation within the MPO's long range planning efforts. - Develop strategies to address and manage congestion by increasing transportation system supply, reducing demand by application of alternative mode solutions and transportation system management strategies.
+II-B-1 Targeted Planning

+- Air Quality Planning/Conformity Analysis - Alternative Fuels/Vehicles - Hazard Mitigation and Disaster Planning - Congestion Management Strategies - Freight Movement/Mobility Planning - In accordance with the planning rules associated with the FAST Act (23 CFR 450.306.b) MPO staff will assist the members of the MPO in analyzing the effects of transportation development on the resiliency of the region.
+Staff will assist in the study of emergency events and participate in planning sessions on how to reduce impacts of events to travel and transportation within the region and surrounding area.
+Staff will act as necessary personnel during emergency events in order to collect data and develop strategies necessary to improve network resiliency for future events. - Develop strategies to address and manage congestion by increasing transportation system supply, reducing demand by application of alternative mode solutions and transportation system management strategies.
 Provide documentation of the process to be used in updating the MTP.
-Tasks also include planning strategies associated with Transportation Demand Management, Access Control and Management, Traffic Operations Improvements, Incident Management and Growth Management. - Coordinate with private freight carriers in the region to identify major shipping lanes in and out of the region and potential projects where NCDOT/GUAMPO can facilitate cooperation; incorporate applicable projects into the MTP and prepare update of the freight element of the MTP.
-Identify freight movement deficiencies, priorities, and proposed improvement solutions and strategies. - > Participate in MAP-21 related training and workshops. - Participate in FAST ACT related training and workshops to assist development of MTP and performance measures. - Research/investigate/analyze/report on alternative fuel vehicles, advanced transportation technologies, infrastructure, fueling/recharging stations, related equipment, and alt fuels technology, including public transit and transportation corridors. - Assist with conformity determination analysis, interagency consultation process, and coordination with State and Federal agencies in developing and maintaining mobile source emission inventories.
+Tasks also include planning strategies associated with Transportation Demand Management, Access Control and Management, Traffic Operations Improvements, Incident Management and Growth Management.
+Staff will also work with NCDOT and local traffic engineers to identify, develop implement solutions to congestion management issues within the MPO. - Coordinate with private freight carriers in the region to identify major shipping lanes in and out of the region and potential projects where NCDOT/GUAMPO can facilitate cooperation; incorporate applicable projects into the MTP and prepare update of the freight element of the MTP.
+Identify freight movement deficiencies, priorities, and proposed improvement solutions and strategies.
+Staff will continue project management responsibilities of the Eastern North Carolina Freight Mobility Plan in order to develop a unified vision for multimodal freight movement and development in the region. - Participate in FAST ACT related training and workshops to assist development of MTP and performance measures. - Research/investigate/analyze/report on alternative fuel vehicles, advanced transportation technologies, infrastructure, fueling/recharging stations, related equipment, and alt fuels technology, including public transit and transportation corridors. - Assist with conformity determination analysis, interagency consultation process, and coordination with State and Federal agencies in developing and maintaining mobile source emission inventories.
 Attending air quality-related trainings/briefings/coordination meetings.